karlproject/karlproject.org/www/index.rst

     :doc:`Download <download>`

 Welcome to the KARL project.
 KARL is an open source web system for collaboration, organizational intranets, and knowledge management.
-Developed by the  `Open Society Foundations <http://www.soros.org>`_ (OSF), it was first introduced to the market in 2008, and is now used by many international organizations, such as OXFAM GB, and OSF.
+Developed by the  `Open Society Foundations <http://www.soros.org>`_ (OSF), it was first introduced to the market in 2008, and is now used by many international organizations, such as OXFAM GB, OSF, and more.

 This KARL project website is designed to address the following needs: